Israeli FM Lapid heads to Bahrain for first official visit | Law-Order

 Israeli FM Lapid heads to Bahrain for first official visit

-Israels foreign minister headed to Bahrain on Thursday, the first high-level visit to the small Gulf state by a senior Israeli official since the signing last year of a landmark agreement to establish diplomatic ties.Yair Lapid flew to Bahrains capital, Manama, for meetings with his Bahraini counterpart and to inaugurate Israels embassy.
+Israels foreign minister arrived in Bahrain on Thursday, the first high-level visit to the small Gulf state by a senior Israeli official since the signing last year of a landmark agreement to establish diplomatic ties.Yair Lapid landed in Bahrains capital, Manama, for meetings with his Bahraini counterpart and to inaugurate Israels embassy.

 - Country: